-- A key issue in a number of areas within the Masterplan Area is the problem of trying to 54. encourage change in vacant or underutilised properties where owners are unwilling to engage with the Council, support pursuing redevelopments or even maintain properties in a considerate manner.
+- 52. A key issue in a number of areas within the Masterplan Area is the problem of trying to encourage change in vacant or underutilised properties where owners are unwilling to engage with the Council, support pursuing redevelopments or even maintain properties in a considerate manner.
 Whilst the Council wishes to work with all parties in a constructive manner there are specific tools that the Council will consider using on a case by case basis to ensure that buildings do not detrimentally affect the appearance and character of the Masterplan Area.
 These include the following:

 - Section 215 Notices

 - Urgent Works Notices

 - Repairs Notices and Compulsory Purchase Orders

 - Enforced sale Procedures

 - Dangerous Buildings and Structures

 - Works to Unoccupied Buildings

-- Working alongside Historic England and the Heritage Lottery Fund.
+1. Introduction

-Introduction 1.
+1.1 The ambition contained within this Masterplan represents one of the most important investment opportunities available across the North East of England.

-- 1.1 The ambition contained within this Masterplan represents one of the most important investment opportunities available across the North East of England. - The Masterplan offers developers and investors, stakeholders and the local community an 1.2 exciting opportunity to take part in one of the most important phases of evolution in Hartlepool's history.
-This is a Masterplan focussed on the rejuvenation and revival of the Town Centre and in unlocking further regeneration opportunities around the Waterfront. - 1.3 The implementation of the Masterplan proposals will allow the Town to make the fullest possible contribution to the continued growth of the Tees Valley sub-region; a very dynamic, high value and fast growing region of the UK. - It is an opportune time to be preparing this Masterplan.
-The UK is emerging from a period of 1.4 economic recession that ranks as one of the worst in living memory.
+- 1.2 The Masterplan offers developers and investors, stakeholders and the local community an exciting opportunity to take part in one of the most important phases of evolution in Hartlepool's history.
+This is a Masterplan focussed on the rejuvenation and revival of the Town Centre and in unlocking further regeneration opportunities around the Waterfront. - 1.3 The implementation of the Masterplan proposals will allow the Town to make the fullest possible contribution to the continued growth of the Tees Valley sub-region; a very dynamic, high value and fast growing region of the UK. - 1.4 It is an opportune time to be preparing this Masterplan.
+The UK is emerging from a period of economic recession that ranks as one of the worst in living memory.
 Whilst few would consider the UK economy to be completely 'out of the woods', there is little doubt that in 2015 the Masterplan is being launched in much improved, and still improving, economic conditions.